Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Single-layer shallow water

 A similar derivation gives

 In summary, the SWQG\pl~inversions provides a way to obtain the physical variables \eqref{eq:streamexp_onelay} from knowledge of the PV field $q$.
 It consists of four linear elliptic inversions \eqref{eq:QG_Phi0inv}, \eqref{eq:SWpl_Phi1inv}, \eqref{eq:SWpl_F1inv}, and \eqref{eq:SWpl_G1inv}.
 These inversions are all the same Screened Poisson problem.
 This is typical for a model based on asymptotic expansions.
-The above derivation of SWQG\pl~uses the same ingredient as the model in \citet{WarnEtAl_95} and V96 and they are in fact equivalent.
-We show this explicitly in Appendix \ref{app:V96}.
+The above derivation of SWQG\pl~uses the same ingredient as the model in \citet{WarnEtAl_95} and V96, and they are in fact equivalent.
+The equivalence of the Boussinesq version of the QG\pl~model of the model in the Boussinesq version of the V96 model is shown in \citet{DuEtAl_24}.
+We show the equivalency for the shallow water version explicitly in Appendix \ref{app:V96}. {Here, we comment on two points of interest.
+SWQG\pl~is equivalent to the Bolin–Charney balance equation \citep{Bolin_55,Charney_55a}.

+where we have set $\beta=0$ for simplicity.
+This implies SWQG\pl~captures the cyclogeotrophic balance, {which has been useful in diagnosing ageostorphic velocity from sea surface height observations \citep{PenvenEtAl_14}}.
+Additionally, we can combine the elliptic inversion for $F^1$ and $G^1$ to form an elliptic problem for divergence.